Loading...

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after having tea to help your body use up the excess glucose efficiently.
+Engage in light physical activity, like a short walk, after consuming your tea to help lower blood glucose levels.

 Find Glucose response for your favourite foods